fleek-platform/website/README.md

 ## Release to Production

-To release to Production you have to create a new PR, name it something meaningfull such as "chore/my-release-day" and target the branch "main".
+To release to Production you have to create a new PR, name it something meaningful such as "chore/my-release-day" and target the branch "main".

 1) Visit [https://github.com/fleek-platform/website/pulls](https://github.com/fleek-platform/website/pulls)
 2) Open "New pull request"
-3) Name the PR in a meaningfull manner, e.g. don't create a PR develop -> main, you should chore/my-release-day -> main
+3) Name the PR in a meaningful manner, e.g. don't create a PR develop -> main, you should chore/my-release-day -> main

 Make sure that all checkups are green!

-Once approved and merged into "main", it should be deployed after successfull build and deploy.
+Once approved and merged into "main", it should be deployed after successful build and deploy.

 ## 🧐 Spell checker (Grammar)